-We look deeper into this unusual steak cut, examining where it comes from and how to cook it to perfection.
+We look deeper into this unusual steak cut, examining where it comes from, how it tastes, and where you can buy it.

 Although this cut of beef is lean, it maintains its tenderness on high heat, which makes it ideal for cooking on the grill.
 It is a relatively small cut compared with a top sirloin cut because it’s cut from the upper part of this section.